olin/studentgovernment/student_government_bylaws.md

 The Student Body elects the following five Specialized Representatives:

-**Representative for Student Services.** The Representative for Student Services liaises with the College’s Vice President for Operations and Chief Information Officer and follows all actions and initiatives related to student dining, facilities, or information technology at the College.
+**Representative for Campus Services.** The Representative for Campus Services liaises with the College’s Vice President for Operations and Chief Information Officer and follows all actions and initiatives related to student dining, facilities, or information technology at the College.